 The Origin of Onam

 Onam or Thiruonam originated as a joyous annual reminiscence of the golden rule of King Mahabali, a mythical king, who ruled Kerala a very long time ago.
+This fascinating story of the legendary king called Mahabali is closely connected with the Onam festival.
 It recalls the sacrifice of the great king, his true devotion to God, his human pride and his ultimate redemption.
 Onam welcomes the spirit of a great king and assures him that his people are happy and wish him well.

 Facts and fables blend as Kerala celebrates this royal return, year after year with the festivities of Onam.
 Legend has it that the gods plotted against Mahabali to end his reign.
-For this, they sent Lord Vishnu to earth in the form of a dwarf Brahmin.
+Mahabali was an ardent devotee of Lord Mahavishnu, the Preserver of the Hindu Trinity of Brahma (Creator), Vishnu and Maheswara or Siva (Destroyer).
+For this, they sent Lord Vishnu to earth in the form of a dwarf Brahmin (Vamana).
 But before being trampled down to the netherworld, Vishnu granted the king’s sole wish: To visit his land and people once every year.

 A flower carpet called ‘Pookalam’ is laid in front of every house to welcome the advent of the vanquished king, and earthen mounds representing Mahabali and Vishnu are placed in the dung-plastered courtyards.
 Traditional rituals are performed followed by a lavish feast called ‘Sadhya’.
 Onam also means new clothes for the whole family, sumptuous home-cooked delicacies on plantain leaf and the lingering aroma of the sweet Payasam.